PyChina/weekly/content/Issue/issue-404.md

 - [⋅ PyCascades (10% Discount)](https://pycoders.com/link/3368/web)
     + February 8th & 9th in Portland,

 OR.
-Get a 10% discount on your ticket courtesy of PyCoder’s with this link.
+Get a 10% discount on your ticket courtesy of PyCoder's with this link.

 (`是也乎:`